 - Untick “Remove XY Tilt”.
 The NSC Sag will not set the tilts of the NSC object to 0.

-- Tick “Keep Saved Files” to save the NSC Sag map into the current folder
+- Tick “Keep Saved Files” to save the .zmx and .zrd file into the current folder

 The NSC Sag Map is displayed in False Color.
 It can also be displayed as a text listing if under Settings the Show As option is set to Text.
 This text output can then be saved and converted it to the correct data format .DAT and use it for the Grid Sag Surface.
 That said, in this example the CAD and Grid Sag surface approach described here are not used.
 For simplicity, the windshield is modelled using an Extended Polynomial surface instead.